 Next time you welcome a new client, forget the idea of “closing a sale,” and instead think about “opening a relationship.”
-There are many steps and strategies to ensuring customer satisfaction, from gifts and small events, to loyalty rewards and your retail point of sale system.
+There are many strategies for ensuring customer satisfaction, from gifts and small events to loyalty rewards and your retail point of sale system.
 Here’s a look at several ways to make sure you have a satisfied group of loyal customers.

 1. Deliver a consistent product and meet expectations

 At the most basic level, any business must be able to provide a quality product for the price.
 Shoot to exceed expectations with every customer to better limit underwhelming anyone.
 It’s important to remember that a promise is a debt; it must be “paid” back to the customer in whatever way is necessary.
 Though this all goes without saying, it is at the heart of what any business must do to keep its clientele happy.